hei-isc-ml/W3_HD5/readme.md

 ### Activity 1
 - **Problem**: Find the best hyperparameters for SVM using Genetic Algorithms (GA).
 - **Hint**: Consider which metrics to use when comparing GA with grid search.
+The comparison should not be limited to classification performance metrics.
 - **Tools**: DEAP or pure Python.

 ### Activity 2